Managing Private Keys: Your Greatest Responsibility

-Though managing your own private keys can empower you with financial freedom and unlock a wealth of new opportunities, you will need to take steps to ensure your digital assets are both secure, and easily recoverable in the unlikely event that anything should go wrong.
+Though managing private keys can empower you with financial freedom and unlock a wealth of new opportunities, you will need to take steps to ensure your digital assets are both secure, and easily recoverable in the unlikely event that anything should go wrong.

 This means you will need to use a wallet that makes the process essentially fool-proof.

 After all, we have all heard stories about the man who accidentally threw away a hard drive containing Bitcoin that had ballooned in value to more than $100 million as of 2017.
 Or the countless other poor souls who had misplaced their wallet file and had forgotten to create a backup—permanently losing their funds as a result.